It’s no surprise that refined white sugar is pretty bad for your health. But how do you cut sugar out of your diet for good?

 6. Give Yourself A Quota

 If you are weaning yourself back off of sugar, one of the easiest ways to do it is to give yourself a “quota” when it comes to sugar, and use it on dessert.
-If you normally eat dessert every day, then cut out all sweets besides dessert.
+If you normally eat dessert every day, then cut sugar by avoiding all sweets except at dessert.
 Over the next few weeks, cut back the amount of desserts you have per week.
 Another way to help is to replace half of your desserts with fresh fruit.